ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/schema.md

 ## Defining advanced rules in `checkChild()` callbacks

-The {@link module:engine/model/schema~Schema#checkChild `Schema#checkChild()`} method which is the base method used to check whether some element is allowed in a given structure is {@link module:utils/observablemixin~ObservableMixin#decorate a decorated method}.
+The {@link module:engine/model/schema~Schema#checkChild `Schema#checkChild()`} method which is the a base method used to check whether some element is allowed in a given structure is {@link module:utils/observablemixin~ObservableMixin#decorate a decorated method}.
 It means that you can add listeners to implement your specific rules which are not limited by the {@link module:engine/model/schema~SchemaItemDefinition declarative `SchemaItemDefinition` API}.

 These listeners can be added either by listening directly to the {@link module:engine/model/schema~Schema#event:checkChild} event or by using the handy {@link module:engine/model/schema~Schema#addChildCheck `Schema#addChildCheck()`} method.